The Bugle: History

 On 14 December 2011, it was announced on the podcast that Times Online would no longer be hosting and distributing The Bugle.
-It was made clear by the hosts and TimeOnline that decision was not based on the show's repeated satirisation of News Corp and the Murdoch family, something that had been a feature as early as in the never-broadcast pilot approved by News Corp executives in 2007.
+Producer Chris Skinner stated the reason for cancellation was financial, rather than due to criticism of Murdoch.
+Zaltzman noted that the never-broadcast pilot approved by News Corp executives in 2007 featured criticism of Murdoch.

 The first episode of the newly independent Bugle was published on 20 January 2012 and the podcast was funded by donations and merchandise purchases by listeners from October 2012 to mid-2016.

 In the summer of 2014 The Bugle was put on hiatus so that Oliver could focus on his then-forthcoming television show Last Week Tonight with John Oliver with weekly Bugle publication having resumed in October.
 From summer 2015 to June 2016 episodes were published intermittently when the hosts' work schedules permitted.

 On 3 June 2016, it was announced that Oliver would be leaving The Bugle as a permanent co-host, no longer able to regularly host due to family and work commitments.
 The "fourth season" of The Bugle would continue to be hosted by Andy Zaltzman with various international guest hosts filling in for Oliver.
 The show was officially re-launched on 24 October 2016, supported by the Radiotopia podcast network.
 Producer Chris Skinner remained on the show along with Zaltzman, and the first set of new co-hosts were Wyatt Cenac (US), Hari Kondabolu (US), Nish Kumar (UK), Anuvab Pal (India) and Helen Zaltzman (UK).
 All except Cenac continued to appear on the show regularly through to 2020.
 Other co-hosts continue to be added to the roster, with some, including Tom Ballard (Australia) and Tiff Stevenson (UK) becoming long-term contributors.
 Alice Fraser (Australia), introduced in Bugle 4024, has become the most frequent presenter introduced since Oliver's departure, and was the creator and full time host of its first spin off The Last Post, which ran for more than 300 episodes in 2020.

 The Bugle left Radiotopia in 2019 and is now funded through voluntary subscription.
 As a reward for donations, Zaltzman runs a Lies about Our Subscribers service, where he puts each donor's name to an unlikely fact.
 These are read in a list at the close of episodes.

 Guest co-hosts

 Since the 2016 relaunch, the show's most frequent co-hosts have been Alice Fraser, Nish Kumar, Anuvab Pal, Hari Kondabolu, Tiff Stevenson and Nato Green.
 Other regularly recurring co-hosts are Tom Ballard, Josh Gondelman and Helen Zaltzman.

-Co-hosts to have appeared more than once include Chris Addison, Wyatt Cenac, Neil Delamere, Alex Edelman, Matt Forde, Jena Friedman, Josh Gondelman, Lloyd Langford, Aditi Mittal, Al Murray, James Nokise, David O'Doherty, Sami Shah, Mark Steel, Baratunde Thurston and Felicity Ward.
+Other co-hosts to have appeared more than once include Chris Addison, Wyatt Cenac, Neil Delamere, Alex Edelman, Matt Forde, Jena Friedman, Lloyd Langford, Josie Long, Aditi Mittal, Al Murray, James Nokise, David O'Doherty, Sami Shah, Mark Steel, Baratunde Thurston and Felicity Ward.

-John Oliver has co-hosted twice since the 2016 relaunch, including in episode 4100.
+John Oliver has co-hosted three times since the 2016 relaunch, including in episode 4100 and most recently, episode 4325.